A Must Have Festive Cookie: Rose Pineapple Tarts (Tat Nenas Ros) 玫瑰黄梨塔

 Rose pineapple tarts are basically a rose shaped cookie with a pineapple filling in a buttery and crumbly pastry.
 I’m using the delicious pineapple jam that I’ve made in the previous recipe (click here for the recipe).
 The filling is made from fresh and juicy pineapple cooked till dry with sugar and reduced to a golden brown colour pineapple jam.
 The outer pastry is made by first rubbing cold butter into dry flour mixture till it resembles coarse crumbs.

 Then add in the wet egg yolk mixture and mixed till a dough is formed.
 The crumbly pastry when baked resembles shortbread.
 Use a good quality butter to get a truly buttery fragrance.
 Then, use a cookie crimper to shape the dough balls into rose shape or any of your desired design.
 Glaze the finished pineapple tarts with egg wash before baking.
-And we’re done!
+And we’re done.
+Enjoy!